lamhq/tech-notes/pages/devops/aws/storage/file-storage/fsx.md

 A fully managed file system that is optimized for **compute-intensive workloads** of Linux-based applications.

+FSx for Lustre can store data directly on S3.

 Use cases:
 - High-performance workloads, processing massive datasets (hundreds of gigabytes per second, millions of IOPS), low latencies (sub-millisecond)
 - Machine Learning